-The Mariners had an open roster spot after outfielder Michael Saunders was placed on the 15-day disabled list with a shoulder injury.
-Montero was one of the limited choices they had to pick from to fill the spot, the Associated Press reports.
+The Mariners had an open roster spot after outfielder Michael Saunders was placed on the 15-day disabled list with a shoulder injury and Montero was one of the limited choices they had to choose from, the AP reports.

-“I think he’s trying to get things back together.
-He’s been working hard and he’s actually been swing the bat better than the numbers indicated down there,” he said.
+“I think he’s trying to get things back together, He’s been working hard and he’s actually been swing the bat better than the numbers indicated down there,” McClendon said.
 “For me he was the logical choice… It made sense to bring this young man and give him an opportunity.”

 In the past six games at Triple-A Tacoma, Montero was 3-for-19 without an RBI, The News Tribune reports.